xsdk-project/MathPackagesTraining2020/_lessons/krylov_amg/lesson.md

 The reason that the Gauss-Seidel preconditioner did not work well is that it effectively only reduces error locally, but not globally.
 We hence need a global mechanism of error correction, which can be provided by adding one or more coarser grids.

-Switch the `Preconditioner Type` to `MueLu`, which is an algebraic multigrid package in Trilinos, and run
+On line 59 switch the `Preconditioner Type` to `MueLu`, which is an algebraic multigrid package in Trilinos, and run
 ```
 ./MueLu_Stratimikos.exe --nx=50 --ny=50
 ./MueLu_Stratimikos.exe --nx=100 --ny=100